seek-oss/sku/.changeset/tiny-trainers-attend.md

 Drop explicit file extensions when calling `prettier`

+**BREAKING CHANGE**:

 `sku` no longer passes explicit extensions to `prettier` during `sku lint`/`sku format`.
-Instead, the current working directory will be the target, and `prettier` will format all files it supports.
+Instead, your application's root directory will be the target, and `prettier` will format all files it supports.
 This may result in some files being formatted that were not previously formatted by `prettier`.